slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"When we are tired, we are attacked by ideas we conquered long ago."
 -- Friedrich Nietzsche [1844]*

-> *"Normality is a paved road: It’s comfortable to walk, but no flowers grow on it."
+> *"Normality is a paved road: it’s comfortable to walk, but no flowers grow on it."
 -- Vincent Van Gogh [1853]*

 > *"A ship is safe in the harbor but that’s not what ships are for."